dmpop/usbip/README.md

 # USBIP

-Shell scripts tat transform a single-board computer (SBC) running a Debian-based system into a USB-over-IP camera server.
+Shell scripts that transform a single-board computer (SBC) running a Debian-based system into a USB-over-IP camera server.

 # Requirements